Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 This milestone is a commoning phase where stakeholders are convened along with community contributors.

 **Budget:**
-- $25k Research budget from RND.
-Inc to LunarPunk_Labs
+- $35k Research budget from Protocol Labs to LunarPunk_Labs
 - Token grant to partners from Regen Foundation

 ### M2: Design